Meta-learning (computer science): Prototypical Networks

 Prototypical Networks learn a metric space in which classification can be performed by computing distances to prototype representations of each class.
 Compared to recent approaches for few-shot learning, they reflect a simpler inductive bias that is beneficial in this limited-data regime, and achieve satisfied results.

 Optimization-Based

 What optimization-based meta-learning algorithms intend for is to adjust the optimization algorithm so that the model can be good at learning with a few examples.

 LSTM Meta-Learner

 LSTM-based meta-learner is to learn the exact optimization algorithm used to train another learner neural network classifier in the few-shot regime.
 The parametrization allows it to learn appropriate parameter updates specifically for the scenario where a set amount of updates will be made, while also learning a general initialization of the learner (classifier) network that allows for quick convergence of training.

 Temporal Discreteness

-MAML, short for Model-Agnostic Meta-Learning, is a fairly general optimization algorithm, compatible with any model that learns through gradient descent.
+Model-Agnostic Meta-Learning (MAML) is a fairly general optimization algorithm, compatible with any model that learns through gradient descent.